Agent Skills: Query Layer Patterns

 Reference Repositories

-The query layer is the reactive bridge between UI components and the service layer.
-It wraps pure service functions with caching, reactivity, and state management using TanStack Query and WellCrafted factories.
+The query/RPC layer is the reactive bridge between UI components and the service layer.
+It wraps service functions or observable operations with caching, mutation lifecycle state, invalidation, and direct imperative access using TanStack Query and WellCrafted factories.

 When to Apply This Skill